Use the form below to search the Health Library.

 website.
 Available at:

-FAQs: Hormone therapy basics.
+FAQs: Hormone therapy & menopause FAQs.
 North American Menopause Society website.
 Available at:

 Hormones and menopause.
 National Institute on Aging website.
 Available at: